 - 1. Option COMPOUND must always be used in conjunction with a MATERIAL card having the same SDUM name (see MATERIAL, p.
-169).
+162).
 MATERIAL cards used for this purpose provide the density of the compound, its material number and name (WHAT(1) and WHAT(2) of the MATERIAL option, namely atomic and mass number, are ignored). - 2.
 The order of MATERIAL and COMPOUND cards is irrelevant. - 3.
 The atom (or molecule) content, mass fraction or volume fraction need only to be given on a relative basis (normalisation is done automatically by the program). - 4.
 Partial pressures of an (ideal) gas are equivalent to molecule fractions and also to volume fractions. - 5.
-If a compound is defined by volume fractions of the components (either elements or compounds themselves-see Note 8 for recursive definitions), Fluka internally calculates the atomic densities of each component using the densities indicated in the respective MATERIAL cards: in this case, therefore, (and only in this case) it is important that these correspond to the actual densities. - 6.
-Isotopic compositions other than natural can be defined by the COMPOUND option too.
+If a compound is defined by volume fractions of the components (either elements or compounds themselves see Note 8 for recursive definitions), Fluka internally calculates the atomic densities of each component using the densities indicated in the respective MATERIAL cards: in this case, therefore, (and only in this case) it is important that these correspond to the actual densities. - 6.
+Isotopic compositions other than natural can be defined by the COMPOUND option too. - 7.
+When using the LOW-NEUT option (p.
+159) (explicitly or by default set by the DEFAULTS option (p.
+91)), a special data set containing low-energy neutron cross sections for each material used must be available.
+The data sets are combined in a single file, delivered with the Fluka program (logical input unit LUNXSC, = 9).